 Kentucky has a pretty straightforward rule for college students: whether they're from Kentucky or from out-of-state, they don't need to change their insurance or registration while going to school in Kentucky.
 They just need to carry their student identification card with them whenever they drive.

 Both high school and college students may be eligible for discounts to make the auto insurance more affordable: good student, being away at college more than 100 miles from home, driving a safe car and maintaining a clean driving record all help reduce the cost of insurance.
 Consider the above estimates when looking for auto insurance for a young driver in Kentucky.

 Insurance Rate Information for Military Drivers and Veterans

-Unless a vehicle is registered as either salvage or a classic motor vehicle project — which means it isn't fit for the road — a car needs to be registered in Kentucky.
-Inoperable cars that remain on the property do not need to be insured, but drivers should notify the state that a car is out of commission.
+Unless you register a vehicle as either salvage or a classic motor vehicle project — which means it isn't fit for the road — you need to register your car in Kentucky.
+Inoperable cars that remain on your property do not need to be insured, but drivers should notify the state that a car is out of commission.
 Vehicles used seasonally do not have to be insured year-round, but motorists have to turn in their license plates to the county clerk to avoid fines when the car is not in use.

 Proof of Insurance in Kentucky

 Kentucky insurers provide motorists with proof of coverage in the form of a paper insurance card or an electronic version.
 Drivers will likely need to show this card when:

 Minimum Liability Insurance Requirements in Kentucky

 Here is the minimum amount of coverage drivers in Kentucky must maintain: